 Our retail distribution resources in the U.S. consist of regional sales professionals, a national account relationship group and specialized teams for retirement and ETFs.
-Our U.S. retail funds and retail separate accounts are distributed through financial intermediaries.
+Our U.S. retail funds, ETFs and intermediary sold retail separate accounts are distributed through financial intermediaries.
 We have broad distribution access in the U.S. retail market, with distribution partners that include national and regional broker-dealers, independent broker-dealers and registered investment advisers, banks and insurance companies.
 In many of these firms, we have a number of products that are on preferred or "recommended" lists and on fee-based advisory programs.

-Our private client business is marketed directly to individual clients by financial advisory teams at our affiliated investment managers.
+Our wealth management business is marketed directly to individual clients by financial advisory teams at our Advisers.